 Movie lovers will be amazed by how much the South Island has to offer, not in terms of movie theaters but a whole new experience.
 Get to visit the locales in person where various popular movies you love to watch were shot.
-For instance, you will notice various scenes in the movies “The Hobbit Trilogy,” “Lord of the Rings Trilogy,” “Chronicles of Narnia” among others featuring various locations in the South Island including Mount Cook, Wanaka, Pelorus River, Waiau River, the village of Glenorchy, Takaka Hill among other locations.
+For instance, you will notice various scenes in the movies “The Hobbit Trilogy,” “Lord of the Rings Trilogy,” and “Chronicles of Narnia” among others featuring various locations in the South Island including Mount Cook, Wanaka, Pelorus River, Waiau River, the village of Glenorchy, Takaka Hill among other locations.

-It is the leading all year round alpine resort not only in the South Island but also for the entire country at large.
+It is the leading all-year-round alpine resort not only in the South Island but also for the entire country at large.
 Queenstown is home to every imaginable adventure activity, from bungee jumping, white water rafting, jet boating, and during winter, you can try skiing at the nearby Coronet Peak and Remarkable ski resorts.

 Visit National Parks

-The country’s greatest assets are the inspiring vistas and stunning landscapes and which are best experienced and demonstrated in the countries spectacular national parks.
+The country’s greatest assets are the inspiring vistas and stunning landscapes and which are best experienced and demonstrated in the country’s spectacular national parks.
 An undisputed fact is the most of New Zealand’s 14 national parks are located at the Southern Island with, each having its own unique beauty and appeal.